ha0ye/personal-website/content/publication/2018_ccm-chapter.md

 publication = "In *Advances in Nonlinear Geosciences*"

 # Abstract and optional shortened version.
-abstract = ""
-# abstract = "In this review paper we present the basic principles behind convergent cross mapping, a new causality detection method, as well as an example to demonstrate it."
+abstract = "In this review paper we present the basic principles behind convergent cross mapping, a new causality detection method, as well as an example to demonstrate it."

 # Featured image thumbnail (optional)
 image_preview = ""